-Are you looking to trade coffee stocks?
-Black Rifle coffee stock isn’t available to trade as they’re a privately owned company.
-However, you can drink their coffee while trading.
-And it’ll give you a nice zing in the morning.
-The more focused you are, the better you’ll trade.
+Looking to trade Black Rifle coffee stock?
+The company announced they would be going public via a SPAC deal with a company called “SilverBox Engaged Merger Corp” or SBEA.
+And they’re now a publicly-traded company.
+So you can enjoy their coffee while trading their stock.
+They have some incredibly strong blends that pack a serious punch.
+The real bonus here is, the more focused you are, the better you’ll trade.
 But remember, you need more than good, strong coffee to be focused.
 You need a good night’s sleep too.
 Then you can take on the trading day refreshed and ready to go.

 Is Black Rifle Coffee a Public Company?

 With the Covid pandemic, we’ve been required to change our lives drastically.
-One of those changes is not getting our daily coffee fix from our favorite coffee location, be it Starbucks ($SBUX) or a lesser know but tastier brand.
+One of those changes is not getting our daily coffee fix from our favorite coffee location, be it Starbucks ($SBUX) or a lesser-known but tastier brand.

-One company that has thrived during the pandemic is Black Rifle Coffee Company (BRCC for short, not a ticker symbol).
+One company that has thrived during the pandemic is Black Rifle Coffee Company (BRCC for short, now a ticker symbol).
 They’re the operator of a small-batch, premium, roast-to-order coffee company.

 Much like many other coffee sellers, the company imports high-quality coffee beans directly from Brazil and Colombia.
 They then blend and roast their coffees to be shipped fresh, directly to their customers.
-However, there is no Black Rifle coffee stock to trade because they’re still a private me.
+However, there is no Black Rifle coffee stock to trade because they’re still a private company until the SPAC deal mentioned above becomes official.

 Black Rifle Coffee Stock of Their Customers